chazeprasad/rhizo/packages/css/README.md

 # @rhizo/css

-Styled System for the `css` prop
+Rhizo for the `css` prop

 ```sh
 npm i @rhizo/css
 ```

-Styled System CSS lets you write style objects with responsive, theme-aware Styled System shortcuts.
+Rhizo CSS lets you write style objects with responsive, seed-aware Rhizo shortcuts.

 ```jsx
 // usage with the css prop